 - Prepare the water bath.
 Move oven rack to the bottom third of the oven.
 Place a large pan, larger than the springform pan, on the oven rack.
 Make sure the pan is at least 2 inches deep.
 Fill the pan with at least 1 inch of boiling water.
 Leave the pan in the preheated oven while you prepare the filling.

 - Add the cream cheese to the large bowl of a stand mixer.
 Using the whisk attachment, mix the cream cheese on high speed until the cream cheese is light and creamy and free of any lumps.
 Add the vanilla, sugar and eggs, one at a time, and mix on medium speed until well blended.
+Add the sour cream and whipping cream and mix to incorporate.
 Pour the filling over the crust.
 Pick up the pan and gently shake it to even out the filling.
 To ensure you do not tear a hole in the foil, make sure you do not shake the pan back and forth on a surface.